avidrucker/ship-log-map/README.md

-# Rumor Map Study
+# Web App Map
+Previously "Rumor Map Study"

-This project is a study of the Rumor Map, a tool for visualizing and analyzing the spread of rumors in a network.
+This project was originally a study of the Rumor Map from Outer Wilds.
+It is a tool for visualizing nodes and connections in a network, and for making maps.
 It is built using React, Vite, Cytoscape, and tested with Jest.